-Here's the introduction to a paper I'm giving at the AEA meetings.
+Here's the introduction to a paper I'm giving at the AEA meetings (journal version of paper).
 The model in the paper, which is a variation of the Brock and Hommes (1998) generalization of the Lucas (1978) asset pricing model, shows that bad advice from experts can increase the likelihood of harmful financial bubbles:

 Bad Advice from Experts, Herding, and Bubbles: The belief that housing prices would continue to rise into the foreseeable future was an important factor in creating the housing price bubble.
 But why did people believe this?
 Why did they become convinced, as they always do prior to a bubble, that this time was different?
 One reason is bad advice from academic and industry experts.
 Many people turned to these experts when housing prices were inflating and asked if we were in a bubble.
 The answer in far too many cases – almost all when they had an opinion at all – was that no, this wasn’t a bubble.
 Potential homebuyers were told there were real factors such as increased immigration, zoning laws, resource constraints in an increasingly globalized economy, and so on that would continue to drive up housing prices.